TabbycatDebate/tabbycat/docs/install/wsl.rst

 Differences from the Linux installation
 =======================================

 For the most part, these instructions mirror those for doing local installations on Linux.
 The only difference is that, rather than installing PostgreSQL on Linux, you'll install **PostgreSQL for Windows**.

-The reason for this is that `PostgreSQL doesn't yet work on the Windows Subsystem for Linux <https://github.com/Microsoft/BashOnWindows/issues/61>`_.
-As of February 2017, there is a fix on the Windows Insider Preview Build, but it's still making its way to general availability.
+The reason for this is that, when these instructions were first written, the `PostgreSQL server didn't work on the Windows Subsystem for Linux <https://github.com/Microsoft/BashOnWindows/issues/61>`_.
+A fix for this is reportedly in the Fall Creators Update, but we haven't tried it yet.
+(Of course, you're welcome to, and we'd love to hear from you if you succeed.)

 This has a number of consequences: